 a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 Similarly, if your child has been instructed to self-isolate, they must stay away from school for the period of time instructed by NHS Test and Trace.
 Remote education work will be set for your child to complete, so please inform us as soon as possible if your child is unable to attend for these reasons.
-You must inform us immediately if your child tests positive for Covid-19, during weekends only this should be via firstname.lastname@example.org as this is monitored regularly on Saturdays and Sundays.
+You must inform us immediately if your child tests positive for Covid-19, NHS Test and Trace will contact you for information about tracing close contacts, this will not be done by the school.

 Information on in-school rapid Covid-19 testing can be found here.